matinraayai/matinraayai/README.md

 # What I'm currently Working On:
 Here are some of the things I'm working on right now:

 - My Masters Thesis, in predicting how photons progress in Monte-carlo simulated images for the MCX project to save on computation time.
-- Automatic Artifact Removal in Electron Microscope Images, in collaboration with [Harvard Visual Computing Group](https://vcg.seas.harvard.edu/), a continouation of my work on [Pre-processing EM Images](https://www.github.com/donglaiw/EM-preprocess).
+- Automatic Artifact Detection, Mask, and Removal in Electron Microscope Images, in collaboration with [Harvard Visual Computing Group](https://vcg.seas.harvard.edu/), a continouation of my work on [Pre-processing EM Images](https://www.github.com/donglaiw/EM-preprocess).
+- Docker files

 # Ways to Contact Me:
 The best way to contact me is through the links I've included in my Github profile.